-The interviews will be conducted by the Selection Committee through the Public Service Commission's offices and will be scored on a consistent basis.
+The interviews will be conducted by the Selection Committee and will be scored on a consistent basis.
 Following the interview process and scoring, the Committee will make its recommendations to the Minister.
 The Committee will conduct its selection process in a confidential and impartial manner, recognizing that the final selection must be made by the Minister and approved by Cabinet.